 15. What are Moscow and Frunzenskaya like?

 I love every part of Moscow that I have seen so far.
-There are some really iconic, must-see places.
-And I love discovering new places.
+There are some extremely iconic, must-see sites and I love discovering new places.
 I wrote about my favourite places to visit here.

 16. What’s the weather like?

-Well I have to be honest – it does get cold in the winter.
-The coldest I have experienced so far is -26 degrees!
-You have to cover up every part of your face and body with lots of layers and walk very quickly to where you are going.
+To be honest, it does get incredibly cold in the winter; the coldest I have experienced so far is -26 degrees!
+It’s absolutely necessary to cover up every part of your face and body with lots of layers and walk very quickly to where you are going.

-It does snow a lot any time from November through to February.
-The Russian authorities, however, have a great system for clearing the snow, so nothing stops.
-We all just carry on doing what we need to do regardless of the snow which can get very deep, very quickly.
+It also snows a lot any time from November through to February.
+The Russian authorities, however, have a great system for clearing the snow, so nothing stops; we all just carry on doing what we need to do regardless of the snow which can get very deep, very quickly.